sayantanauddy/hierarchical_bipedal_controller/README.md

-# Hierarchical Control for Bipedal Locomotion using Central Pattern Generators and Neural Networks (Master's Thesis code)
+# Hierarchical Control for Bipedal Locomotion using Central Pattern Generators and Neural Networks
+(Master's thesis code)

 A biologically inspired, hierarchical bipedal locomotion controller for robots.
 At the lower level, a CPG network with feedback pathways controls the individual joints.
 The parameters